 A historical document dated 1839 attests the construction of an oven ‘for public use’ in the ‘ruined house belonging to the Church of the Oliveto’, while its actual use actually began in 1860.

 The ancient community ovens, once present in all Umbrian villages, with different characteristics depending on the place, are the witnesses of a cooking technique but also of self-management of the local community.
-In the village oven, families took turns baking bread, cakes, roasts or other, depending on the occasion, involving different families who came together to bake together.
+In the village oven, different families used to bake together bread, cakes, roasts or other, depending on the occasion.

 Via degli Olivi, 2